 There are quite a few factors that can affect your decision.
 One of these is the condition of the floor itself.
 If your floor has serious damage, such as sizeable holes/chunks of concrete missing, patchwork, or spalling, polishing the concrete may not remove these larger imperfections.
 A concrete overlay and decorative resurfacing will be your best bet.
 Resurfacing the concrete will help conceal and damaged spots and help level the surface of the floor.

 Another factor to consider is the function of the floor and the desired appearance.
 Polished concrete has a much more reflective and high-gloss appearance when compared to a resurfacing job.
 However, the overlays that come with resurfacing allow more style versatility, such as stencils, stains and dyes, a plethora of finish options, decorative aggregates, and decorative saw cuts.
 We tend to do a lot of resurfacing jobs in places like courtyards and pool decks, while polishing jobs are often done in garages, industrial areas, and kitchens.
 This brings us to the function aspect of your floor.

 Polished concrete offers more resilience and durability, making it a great option for areas that have a high amount of foot traffic (such as mechanics shops, kitchens, workspaces, and garages).
 Polished concrete will maintain its luster for years, despite wear-and-tear.

 Concrete Flooring Contractors in New York City

 To sum it up, concrete resurfacing is great for floors with large flaws that require more style options, while concrete polishing offers more durability and protection.
 Both options are eye-catching, so it really comes down to personal preference when you look at it from an aesthetic point of view.
-Southside Concrete Polishing has been in the business for years, and we offer both of these restorative options for a quality and price that can’t be beat.
+Southside Concrete Polishing has been in the business for years, and we offer both of these restorative options for quality and price that can’t be beaten.
 Click here to check out some of our finished concrete jobs to decide which method is right for you!